ArtInLines/setlXC/README.md

 The Interpreter lets you declare classes inside of procedures.
 However, the Interpreter crashes when returning said class from the procedure.

-The Compiler instead fails and returns an error when you declare a class in a procedure.
+The Compiler instead fails and returns a compilation-error when you declare a class in a procedure.